Find out what to expect throughout the microblading healing process: itching, scabbing, color change, etc. We break it down for you – day by day.

 The microblading healing process after a touch-up, be it the first, mandatory one, or a later one, depends on the amount of work done.

-If many additional strokes were done, or if there was some additional shading, you might go through all the described stages.
+If many additional strokes were made, or if there was some additional shading, you might go through all the described stages.
 The amount of scabbing you’ll experience depends on the number of new incisions made.

 Once you soldier through the microblading healing process, you’re set for months.